grafana/grafana/docs/sources/plugins/plugin-signature-verification.md

 ## Allow unsigned plugins

 While you can allow unsigned plugins using a configuration setting, we strongly advise you not to.
 For more information on how to allow unsigned backend plugin, refer to [Configuration]({{< relref "../installation/configuration.md#allow-loading-unsigned-plugins" >}}).
+Still, allowing unsigned plugins will not skip verifying the authenticity of a plugin if plugin has a _MANIFEST.txt_ file.

 If you run an unsigned backend plugin, then Grafana writes a warning message to the server log: